The Ioto device agent can be utilized in a variety of use cases:

 The Ioto agent is pre-integrated with the AWS Cloud and is easily configured to enable MQTT communications with AWS IoT Core.

-The Ioto agent will:
+The Ioto agent can:

 - Send messages to AWS IoT and other services via MQTT.